aurorascharff/next15-remix-jokes-rebuild/STEPS.md

 Notes: client-side feedback but still prog.enhanched.

-## Form4 (save draft)

-- Add useTransition
-- Add onBlur saveDraft to form
-- Add onChange activeJoke
-- Show existing server actions
-- Pass draft from server
-- Add saveDraft function with transition
-- Update useEffect to clear activeJoke
-- Clear draft in server action

-Notes: client-side only functionality, not sure the punchline, prog.enh.

-## Form5 + createJoke4 (react hook form)
+## Form4 + createJoke4 (useOptimistic)

-- Replace useFormState with react-hook-form
-- Write onSubmit from useEffect
-- Add registers and onSubmit
-- Modify error messages
-- Modify server action to return message
-- Use normal button and add react hook form state

-Notes: lets say you dont care about prog.enh, really quick coding here or only show code.

-## Form6 (useOptimistic)

-- Show useOptimistic hook inside a provider
+- Show useOptimistic hook inside a provider, show wrapped layout
-- Wrap layout with provider
-- Modify ontSubmit to use setOptimistic
+- Client side val is still good, minLength because the server is really more a security
 - Modify jokeslist to useOptimistic
-- Modify onSubmit to instantly clear and refresh on error
+- Create action using useOptimistic and resetting form
-- Remove "Adding..."
+- Remove button and "Adding..."
+- Only toast on error
 - Add revalidate to server action

 Notes: optimistic update, feels like server isnt slow, limited because it needs to pass across layout page, really quick coding here or only show code.
+No loner prog enh but thats not what we're after anymore.

+## Form5 + createJoke5 (react hook form)

+Notes: show how to use react-hook-form, fully client side interacting by using server actions.
+If you want lots of client side stuff.